-Dispute Resolution Services

-Page: 1

-Residential Tenancy Branch

-Office of Housing and Construction Standards

-DIRECT REQUEST DECISION

-Dispute Codes: OPR, MNR

-Introduction

-This application proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act.
+Dispute Resolution Services Residential Tenancy Branch Office of Housing and Construction Standards A matter regarding MIDDLEGATE DEVELOPMENTS LTD. and [tenant name suppressed to protect privacy] DIRECT REQUEST DECISION Dispute Codes: OPR, MNR Introduction This application proceeded by way of Direct Request Proceeding, pursuant to section 55(4) of the Act.
 The landlord seeks an Order of Possession and a monetary order for rental arrears based on a 10-Day Notice to End Tenancy for Unpaid Rent.

-The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 5, 2014 at 1:00 p.m., the landlord served each tenant with the Notice of Direct Request Proceeding by registered mail.
+The landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on November 13, 2014 at 1:00 p.m., the landlord served the tenant with the Notice of Direct Request Proceeding by registered mail.
 Section 90 of the Residential Tenancy Act, (the Act), determines that a document is deemed to have been served on the fifth day after it was sent.
 Based on the written submissions of the landlord, I find that the tenant has been served with the Dispute Resolution Direct Request Proceeding documents.

-Issue(s) to be Decided

-Is the landlord is entitled to an Order of Possession for unpaid rent and a monetary Order for unpaid rent pursuant to sections 55 and 67of the Act?

-Background and Evidence

-The landlord submitted the following evidentiary material:
+Issue(s) to be Decided Is the landlord is entitled to an Order of Possession for unpaid rent and a monetary Order for unpaid rent pursuant to sections 55 and 67of the Act?
+Background and Evidence The landlord submitted the following evidentiary material: